nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    <img src="images/howToDownload_1.png" width="500" /> <br>
    <img src="images/howToDownload_2.png" width="500" /> <br>

 4. Finally, you are ready to use PayMeLah.
-Simply double-click the *paymelah.jar* in the folder you created to start the app.
+Simply double-click the *paymelah.jar* in the folder you created to start the application.
 After a few seconds, you should see PayMeLah appear.
 Notice how we have some sample persons and debts present for you to experiment with our [features](#features).  <br>
    <img src="images/Ui.png" width="800" /> <br>

 Now, let’s continue to learn how to [navigate the application](#tutorial-navigating-the-application) before familiarising ourselves with the [features](#features) you can use in PayMeLah.